jcheng1022/jcheng1022/README.md

 <h1> Welcome to my treasure box of projects! </h1>

 <p>
-By day, I am a software engineer.
+A software engineer by day, and an amateur powerlifter by also day.
 I am looking to bring visions to life, and turn ideas into reality.
 </p>